 Oliver leads in Ephrata mayor race, CBH bond rejected again

-Tuesday’s unofficial results showed the CBH hospital bond proposition failing with only 44% approval vote -- 831 favoring the measure; 1,055 opposed -- short of the 60% needed for passage.
+As of Thursday, the CBH hospital bond proposition continued failing with only 44.2% approval vote – 914 favoring the measure; 1,153 opposed – short of the 60% needed for passage.
 The percentages are similar to when the measure was initially turned down by voters in the Aug.
 5 primary election.

-Hospital officials were hoping to raise additional revenue through a property tax increase for long-term bond funding to build a new on-site pharmacy and expand facilities for the district’s medical clinic, outpatient, and specialty care services.
+Hospital officials were seeking a property tax increase for long-term bond funding to build a new on-site pharmacy and expand facilities for the district’s medical clinic, outpatient, and specialty care services.

 Preliminary tallies in other Ephrata-based races showed: